4/29/2025

 Chief Financial Officer

-Yeah, so we are still expecting that low double-digit growth based on the $170 million reported last year but we did get guidance that for the second quarter we expect it to be around $49 million which indicates it is going to be stable.
+Yeah, Adam, so we are still expecting that low double-digit growth from based on the $170 million reported last year.
+But we did get guidance that, you know, for the second quarter, we expect it to be around $49 million, which indicates it is going to be stable.

 speaker

 Got it.
 And then just one more question for me, for Katie.
-Capital ratios saw a nice build during the quarter and as you continue to build capital at solid clips, we're just curious how you're thinking about deploying excess capital and what's the appetite currently for M&A on either the bank or non-bank side?
+Capital ratios saw a nice build during the quarter, and as you continue to build capital at Solid Clips, I was just curious how you're thinking about deploying excess capital and what's the appetite currently for M&A on either the bank or non-bank side?

 speaker